 Every great once in a while a really big brown trout is taken here (anglers report 10-plus pounders), and there also are scattered numbers of rainbow and cutthroat trout.

 The browns of any size are not here in volume, but they’ll occasional hit a trolled lure, some bait, or even a bass crankbait.

 If you are targeting the browns, try using lures that imitate smaller fish, which are a favorite brown trout forage.

 Also, browns are night feeders so you’ll have a better chance during lower-light conditions.

-If you’re specifically after rainbow trout, you have much better options nearby, including Mayfield Lake downstream and Scanewa upriver.
-Both of those are stocked with hatchery rainbows, while Riffe is not.
+If you’re specifically after rainbow trout in this area, keep Mayfield Lake just downstream and Scanewa Lake just upriver on your radar.
+Both of those are stocked with large numbers of hatchery rainbows each year.

-But Riffe does have some rainbows that likely drop in from the Cowlitz and possibly very few from stockers put into Rainey Creek at the northeast end of the reservoir.
+But Riffe typically does have some rainbows that likely drop in from the Cowlitz and possibly a few from stockers put into Rainey Creek at the northeast end of the reservoir.